 "I certainly feel that cannabis should be legal and people should have the option," David proudly states.
 "It's ridiculous that it's not better known as a treatment and people are such dicks about it."

-Earlier this fall, Netflix released the show’s first 10-episodes with an additional 10 more due out early next year.
-So stay tuned to watch Carter’s transition out of the Army and back into civilian life.
+Earlier in January 2018, Netflix will proudly release the show's next episodes.
+So stay tuned to watch Carter's transition out of the Army and back into civilian life.